jeleniste/mongo_memorizer/README.txt

 Geojson should like in this fashion

 import of sample data:
-   mongoimport --db mongoloid --collection Parcely --drop --file sample.json
+   mongoimport --db mongo_memorizer --collection Parcely --drop --file sample.json

 {
 	"_id" : NumberLong("31525565010"),